-Due to Covid-19 issue we are hosting only a few long term guests this summer that are already in Alaska.
-We may request that you get a covid 19 test and self isolate until test results are available if you have had high risk exposures within 14 days of arrival.
-Most visitors spend free time enjoying the peace and quiet at the farm with good books, beautiful surroundings and fresh air.
+We are finally starting to relax our guard due to Covid 19.
+We ask that guests be vaccinated as medical services are limited in our comunity.
+We may request that you get a covid 19 test on arrival.
 The Talkeetna area has many free outdoor activities like hiking or canoeing that are covid safe (we have a few bikes and a canoe we can lend).
 Helpers will usually head to Denali National Park, Denali State Park, or Hatcher Pass for hiking, backpacking and camping opportunities.
-We currently avoid the usual Talkeetna town activities such as bars, restaurants and the music that is not happening due to significant covid risk.

 Eingeschränkter Internet Zugang

 Wir sind Raucher

 Dog friendly house.
 We have two.
 Must be disciplined house trained and not tear anything up.